nics-tw/petsard/docs/README.md

 -->

-`PETsARD` (Privacy Enhancing Technologies Analysis, Research, and Development) is a Python library for facilitates data generation algorithm and their evaluation processes.
+`PETsARD` (Privacy Enhancing Technologies Analysis, Research, and Development) is a Python library for facilitating data generation algorithm and their evaluation processes.

 The main functionalities include dataset description, various dataset generation algorithms, and the measurements on privacy protection and utility.